j0hax/c3dk/README.md

 ## Toolchain

+c3dk builds images in a custom Debian container which contains a GCC multilib toolchain tailored specifically to the ESP32-C3's application binary interface (ABI), allowing, for example, for complete softfloat support.

-c3dk builds images in an Alpine Linux container.
-The toolchain in use is `gcc-riscv-none-elf` in conjunction with the `newlib` C library.
+The toolchain resides in `/opt` in conjunction with the `newlib` C library.

+> [!NOTE]
+> The initial build may take considerable time and disk space, but will be efficiently cached thanks to multi-stage builds.

 ## Differences from MDK